Promoting the learning and application of science and technology for Texas youth since 1958.

 Judges are needed for the Science and Engineering Fair that will be held February 22–23, 2019.
 This is a great opportunity for people interested in meeting the next generation of young scientists.
 The objective evaluation of projects by Place Awards Judges is the most important aspect of the fair and determines the distribution of cash prizes, awards, internships, and scholarships.

-A Place Award Judge must have one of the following qualifications:
+A Place Award Judge must have at least a bachelor's degree.